trussworks/circleci-docker-primary/README.md

 ### tf13

-Next major release of Terraform that is currently in beta.
-This is meant for early testing and will eventually be merged back into the main image.
+Previous release of Terraform; this is kept for users who have not yet upgraded to Terraform 0.14.
+This will be phased out when 0.15 reaches full release.
 See [tf13/Dockerfile](https://github.com/trussworks/circleci-docker-primary/blob/master/tf13/Dockerfile) for exact versions.

 - [Terraform](https://www.terraform.io/) 0.13.x (overwrites Terraform 0.12.x)